railwayapp/docs/src/docs/deploy/config-as-code.md

 ### [Replicas](/develop/services#horizontal-scaling-with-replicas)

-The number of replicas to run.
+The number of replicas to run:
 ```toml
 [deploy]
 numReplicas = 2